 Our nominating and governance committee consists of Ms. Lamont (Chair), and Messrs.
 Dennerline, Holland and Napier.
-Messrs.
-DiSabato and Pelzer served on our nominating and governance committee until September 18, 2014.
-Our nominating and governance committee met three times during our 2014 fiscal year.
+Our nominating and governance committee met once during our 2015 fiscal year.
 It is responsible for, among other things:

-- identifying and screening candidates for our board, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the board and management; - developing and recommending to the board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the board; - reviewing the structure of the board's committees and recommending to the board for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - developing and reviewing our code of conduct, evaluating management's communication of the importance of our code of conduct, and monitoring compliance with our code of conduct; - · reviewing and assessing the adequacy of the formal written charter on an annual basis; and - generally advising our board on corporate governance and related matters.
+- identifying and screening candidates for our board, and recommending nominees for election as directors; - establishing procedures to exercise oversight of the evaluation of the board and management; - developing and recommending to the board a set of corporate governance guidelines, as well as reviewing these guidelines and recommending any changes to the board; - reviewing the structure of the board's committees and recommending to the board for its approval directors to serve as members of each committee, and where appropriate, making recommendations regarding the removal of any member of any committee; - developing and reviewing our code of conduct, evaluating management's communication of the importance of our code of conduct, and monitoring compliance with our code of conduct; - reviewing and assessing the adequacy of the formal written charter on an annual basis; and - · generally advising our board on corporate governance and related matters.